-- Is there genuinely a shortage of the particular occupation in that location?
+- Is there genuinely a shortage of a particular occupation in that location?

 - Has the employer legitimately made efforts to find a suitable candidate i.e. Canadian Citizen or permanent resident of Canada?

-- Are there any labour disputes pertaining in the company/organization?
+- Are there any labor disputes pertaining to the company/organization?

 - Will the foreign workers be able to bring in unique skills and expertise to Canada?

 - How will the foreign worker affect the job market?